janjovellanos/vituity/README.md

 -   `utils`: Contains helper functions.
 -   `runthis.py`: The main Python script for the project.
--   `mynotes.txt`: The project plan for the assessment.
+-   `mynotes.txt`: The project plan.
 -   `README.md`: This documentation.

 ## Requirements